Listing View

 Full Arch

-Dental implants are utilised when tooth loss has resulted in gaps appearing between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be fixed.
-They are also important in that they underpin and support teeth either side of the gap.
+Dental implants are used when tooth loss has caused gaps to appear in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
+They are also important in that they underpin and shore up teeth either side of the gap.

-The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is placed on the jaw below the gums.
+The main types of dental implant are endosteal where the implant (looks like a small screw) is screwed into the jaw bone and the other is subperiosteal where the implants are on a framework that is fitted on the jaw under the gums.

-Yes, it is possible however you should be aware that it takes around four months for the gums to fully repair themselves which involves shrinkage and therefore the implants will need to be adjusted.
+Yes, it is possible however please note that it takes about four months for the gums to fully repair themselves which involves shrinkage and in view of that the implants have to be adjusted.

-It is not any sorer than having a tooth extracted which obviously depends on your pain threshold and the type/amount of anesthetic used.
+It is not any sorer than having a tooth extracted which obviously depends on your pain tolerance and the type/amount of anesthetic used.

 Normally not because it requires a specialist to be in attendance but it may be a chargeable option offered by the dental practice.

-This is where all of the teeth top and or bottom are replaced by a full arch bridge supported by 4 implants (sometimes 6).
+This is where all of the teeth top and or bottom are replaced by a complete arch bridge held in place by 4 implants (sometimes 6).

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!